Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 Los Angeles is a large area.
 There are loads of places all over the city.
 You could get a swanky hotel or a cool AirBNB or something, but if you do choose to stay in Santa Monica you will be limited to some very upscale places.
 I’m sure there are some seedy places you could stay if you really want to do but most of the hotels at the beach are really gorgeous.

-Loews Hotel Santa Monica is kind of amazing with sweeping views of the beach and the pier as well as fireplace lounge for when it actually does get cold in Santa Monica (it happens), as well as a really beautiful pool area that overlooks the beach in the Santa Monica Pier.
-Totally didn’t stay here, but hung out in the afternoon and would stay in a heartbeat.
+Regent Hotel Santa Monica is kind of amazing with sweeping views of the beach and the pier as well as fireplace lounge for when it actually does get cold in Santa Monica (it happens), as well as a really beautiful pool area that overlooks the beach in the Santa Monica Pier.
+We haven’t gotten to stay here, but have hung out in the afternoon with friends staying here and would absolutely book it in a heartbeat if we found the right deal (but it’s epically expensive).

 Lowes Hotel Santa Monica 2